vcbsl/audio-visual-deepfake/README.md

 ### Figure 1: Overview of our proposed audio-visual deepfake detection and localization framework.
 The audio-visual sequences extracted from the input video are processed using our proposed MMMS-BA approach for deepfake detection and localization

 ## Key Contributions
-- **MMMS-BA Framework**: Introduced a novel contextual cross-attention mechanism for audio-visual deepfake detection and localization.
+- **Novel Multimodal Multi-Sequence Deepfake Detector**: Introduced a novel contextual cross-attention mechanism for audio-visual deepfake detection and localization.
-- **Dataset Evaluation**: Conducted extensive evaluations using AV-DeepFake1M, FakeAVCeleb, LAV-DF, and TVIL datasets.
+- **Thorough Dataset Evaluation**: Conducted extensive evaluations using AV-DeepFake1M, FakeAVCeleb, LAV-DF, and TVIL datasets.
-- **Cross-Comparison**: Compared MMMS-BA with existing methods, highlighting improvements in multi-modal deepfake detection and localization.
+- **Comparison with SOTA**: Compared MMMS-BA with existing methods, highlighting improvements in multi-modal deepfake detection and localization.
 - **Demonstrates superior performance** compared to existing methods, with a **3.47%** increase in detection accuracy and a **2.05%** increase in localization precision.

 ## Methodology